shelby/examples/apps/cross-chain-accounts/README.md

 #### Upload the file to Shelby RPC

-After we submit the transaction and register the commitment hashes on chain, we can upload the file to the Shelby RPC so it can be verified with the storage providers to ensure that the uploaded data matches the one on the blockchain by comparing the hashes.
+After we submit the transaction and register the commitment hashes on the chain, we can upload the file to the Shelby RPC so it can be verified with the storage providers to ensure that the uploaded data matches the one on the blockchain by comparing the hashes.

 > Note: The RPC will make checks on-chain to ensure the file is there first, which is why registration can't happen in parallel with an upload to the RPC.